CapVeri vs. Outsourced CAM Reconciliation: In-House Software vs. Third-Party Accounting Firms

 Is outsourced CAM reconciliation more accurate than software?

 Not necessarily.
 Outsourced firms use the same manual processes — Excel spreadsheets, GL exports, lease-by-lease review — that produce the industry's 40% error rate.
-CapVeri uses a deterministic calculation engine with BOMA 2024 compliance built in, eliminating formula errors and inconsistent methodology across buildings.
+CapVeri uses a deterministic calculation engine with BOMA 2024 compliance built in, eliminating formula errors, copy-paste mistakes, and inconsistent methodology across buildings.

 Related comparisons